 Blue Origin and SpaceX are the new rivals in commercial space exploration after the Soviet Union and the United States.
 But will either of them dominate the galaxy?

 No doubt that the space economy has become very profitable, and with the rise of private companies in the space industry, we may witness exponential growth in the near future.
-But even so, SpaceX vs Blue Origin’s race to outdo each other may be the new normal!
+But even so, the Blue Origin vs. SpaceX race to outdo each other may be the new normal!

 Let’s find out more about these billionaire space fans.